keuin/slbr/README.md

 - Efficient execution
 - Friendly logging to `stdout` or files

-Then you should give YABR a try.
+Then you should give SLBR *(suck-less bilibili live recorder)* a try.

 ## 2. Why another Bilibili livestream recorder